drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 Web3 gaming has had some success with Axie Infinity and Gods Unchained, but has failed to gain mainstream traction.
 This article explores the challenges of creating successful web3 games.

+Before I start on the challenges, please keep in mind the substantial advantages of web3 games: true ownership of assets, open player economies allowing trading and loaning of assets, the possibility for decentralised governance, plus transparency and fairness.

 In the article I use the terms _many game players_ and _some game players_.
 This is based on anecdotal discussions only, and not quantitative research.

 # Game Players & Wallets